GSA-TTS/identity-dev-docs/_pages/security-events.md

 ### Supported Incoming Events

-Login.gov accepts custom events, based on the [OpenID RISC Event Types][openid-risc-events], but not specific ones from that list at this time.
+Login.gov accepts custom events, based on the [OpenID RISC Event Types][openid-risc-events], but not specific events from that list at this time.

 {%- for event in site.data.risc_incoming %}
 - [{{ event.friendly_name }}](#{{ event.friendly_name | slugify }})